ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 thumb_img_path: /images/tea-darjeeling.jpg
 content_img_path: /images/tea-darjeeling.jpg
 ---
-Photo was taken at [Cha Yi tea house.](https://shop.chayi.ca/)
+I took this photo was taken at [Cha Yi tea house.](https://shop.chayi.ca/)

 There are a few things in my life that I cannot live without, and Darjeeling tea is one of those delights.
 The process of brewing a perfect cup of Darjeeling tea is simple, but you will need a few things.

 You will need: